The Bastard Fairies

 The Bastard Fairies were an American musical group from Los Angeles, California, formed in 2005.
 They are described as an "internet phenomenon," becoming at one point the No. 18 Most Subscribed (All Time) Musicians and No. 31 Most Viewed (All Time) Musician on YouTube.
 They achieved a measure of fame for a non-musical reason, after releasing a promotional video that received media attention on Fox News.
-The band's debut album, Memento Mori, was released on April 10, 2007.
+The band's debut album, Memento Mori, was released in April 2007.

 Band biography

 The band's website describes the group as being composed of two members, singer/lyricist Yellow Thunder Woman and guitarist/songwriter Robin Davey.
 Yellow Thunder Woman was a Native American ("Yellow Thunder Woman" being the English translation of her birth name, Wakinyan Zi Win), while her bandmate Davey is a British expatriate from Great Cheverell, near Devizes, Wiltshire, formerly in The Davey Brothers with his brother Jesse.
 The Davey Brothers album 'Monkey Number 09' was released on AN Records, a label owned by Dave Stewart of Eurythmics.
 Robin Davey and Yellow Thunder Woman, with Dave Stewart as executive producer, created an award-winning documentary film called The Canary Effect, which "takes an in-depth look at the devastating effect that U.S. policies have had on the Indigenous people of America."
 The Canary Effect won 'The Stanley Kubrick Award For Bold and Innovative Film Making' at Michael Moore's Traverse City Film Festival in 2006, and 'Best Music Video' Award at The American Indian Motion Picture Awards in 2006.

 The band recorded their album Memento Mori "on a Mac" and has released twelve of its songs for free on their website as a means of "spreading the word about their music"; the version in stores includes five additional tracks.
 A track from that album, "The Boy Next Door," was featured on The L Word, episode eleven of the third season.

-In August 2021, Yellow Thunder Woman passed away at the age of 40.
+In August 2021, Yellow Thunder Woman died at the age of 40.